Travelling Light – Travelling Right!

 - Consider the facilities at your accommodation, an in-room laundry is easier than a resort laundry, which is easier than an external laundromat.
 If you don’t know what your resort has, look them up or call them – check if you can take their pool towels to the beach.

 - Knickers and socks can be washed overnight, even if you have no laundry facilities.
-If you always wear thongs or sandals, you don’t need more than one pair of socks.
+If you always wear flip/flops (thongs) or sandals, you don’t need a pair of socks for each day.

 - If you are holidaying on the Gold Coast or elsewhere in the warmer areas of Australia, you will not need any cold weather clothing, a light showerproof jacket will keep you dry and keep the wind out.